lorefnon/ts-sql-codegen/docs/interfaces/GeneratorOpts.md

 • **rawContent**: `undefined` \| ``null`` \| { `after`: `undefined` \| ``null`` \| `string` ; `before`: `undefined` \| ``null`` \| `string`  }

 Support injection of raw content in the generated files.
-This is useful for adding things like eslint-ignore, additional exports etc.
+This is useful for adding things like eslint-disable, additional exports etc.

 **`See`**